sharepointoscar/devopsoscar.github.io/_posts/2019-02-04-deploy-jenkins-to-your-k8s-cluster-using-a-custom-docker-image-that-uses-jenkins-configuration-as-code-jcasc.md

 * You have `kubectl` and `Minikube` working locally or a cluster in GKE and you're authenticated via the `gcloud` CLI.

 # Build the Jenkins Image & Push to Registry
 Most of the `YAML` files including the `docker-compose` use an image.
 This image needs to be built and pushed to the registry, I use `Docker Hub`.
+The image we discuss on this post is `sharepointoscar/jcasc:v5` which is available to you as you follow this post.

 ## Building Image Using Docker CLI
-First, build the image, execute this command in the root of this repo as follows:
+Once you've cloned the GitHub repository, and you are on the root of the project on the terminal, build the image, execute this command in the root of this repo as follows:

+**NOTE** you can use the `sharepointoscar/jcasc:v5` image already in place in Docker Hub.
+But if you want to make your own, then please change the username/jcasc:version accordingly

+s
 ```bash
 docker build -t sharepointoscar/jcasc:v5 ./master
 ```